 JH: I totally agree.
 Thank you so much for taking the time with us.
 What’s next for you?

 AG: Writing more excellent literary fiction.

 JH: [Charlotte Brontë voice]: Dear reader: grab Amina’s work at Powell’s bookstore: The Loss of All Lost Things, Now We Will Be Happy, or At-Risk.
-Please also enjoy Amina Gautier’s story “A Gatsby Story” in the July, 2020 edition of Kahini Quarterly.
+Please also enjoy Amina Gautier’s story “A Gatsby Party” here in these pages.